 You may also limit filter views using the Assignment selector tool.

-Use the drop down to only view profiles that are assigned to a specific control panel user.
+Use the dropdown to view only profiles that are assigned to a specific control panel user.
 Click on the selector and choose a control panel user.
-Any profile that has the control panel user listed as her point person will display.
+Any profile that has the control panel user listed as their point person will display.
 If that control panel user is assigned to a path or a step on a profile, that profile will also display.
 You may also view profiles that are assigned to "Everyone" or just paths that are assigned to you.

 Additional example filters